stefan-jung/org.jung.terminology/README.md

 - Specialized DITA `termentry` topic
 - &lt;oXygen/&gt; XML framework with author mode stylesheet
+- Transformation scenario based on `com.oxygenxml.webhelp` for generating a terminology browser
-- Transformation scenario for generating a terminology checker
+- Transformation type `termchecker-dita` and transformation scenario for generating a DITA terminology checker
-- Transformation scenario for generating a terminology browser
+- Transformation type `termchecker-xliff` and transformation scenario for generating an XLIFF terminology checker
-- Transformation scenario for exporting the terminology to TBX-Min for your Language Service Provider (LSP)
+- Transformation type `tbx-min` and transformation scenario for exporting the terminology to TBX-Min for your Language Service Provider (LSP)
-- Transformation scenario for exporting the terminology to TBX-Basic for your Language Service Provider (LSP)
+- Transformation type `tbx-basic` and transformation scenario for exporting the terminology to TBX-Basic for your Language Service Provider (LSP)

 ### Installation